Roboy/gelataio-boy/scooping_cv/README.md

 THe problem with the ZED camera is that it cannot track homogeneous surfaces, e.g. the cup.
 The cup itself will be detected as flat surface, which corrupts the bayesian object tracking.

 Using the Intel Realsense R200 (which has an infrared depth sensor), the cup is recognized without problems.
 However, the scooping tool has a special surface that does not go well with infrared - it is not detectable in the depth cloud.
+A temporary solution is to wrap the handle in paper, however tracking is still not accurate enough.
 This needs to be solved.
 An alternative would be using AR Tags.

 Note on the realsense r200:
 https://github.com/IntelRealSense/realsense-ros/issues/386